hpcaitech/ColossalAI/.github/scripts/e1/PR.md

 The branch/author restrictions are rollout limits, not a sandbox for untrusted code; do not generalize this shared-host workflow to external contributions.

+The job downloads the official GitHub source archive for the exact PR merge commit (`GITHUB_SHA`) over HTTPS, extracts only the four E1 test scripts into a fresh temporary directory, and records the archive SHA256.
+This avoids the node's failing connection to the Git HTTPS endpoint on `github.com`; the `codeload.github.com` endpoint is reachable.
+It does not use a mutable branch snapshot or a pre-existing developer checkout, and it does not require a PAT.
+This limited extraction is suitable for this infrastructure probe; project-wide tests will need a full source checkout.
+Downloading is bounded to four minutes.

-After checkout, CPU-only unit tests validate the GPU selector and event guard.
+After source preparation, CPU-only unit tests validate the GPU selector and event guard.
 The selector considers memory, utilization and running compute processes, chooses two currently idle GPU UUIDs, and passes them to `run_gpu_smoke.sh`.
 That wrapper checks occupancy again immediately before starting the container.